Wojtek120/IMU-velocity-and-displacement-measurements/README.md

 <a name="connecting"></a>
 ### Connecting
 First of all you need to connect all pieces together just like on the picture below if you are using program from my GitHub.
-Bluetooth module goes through voltage level translator, because module works on 3.3V and Arduino on 5V.
-If you don't have one and don't want to buy it you can also make voltage divider so not to damage module.
+The Bluetooth module goes through voltage level translator, because the module works on 3.3V and Arduino on 5V.
+If you don't have one and don't want to buy it you can also make voltage divider so not to damage the module.

 ![Connection schema](./img/plytka.jpg)